Counterfeit 1918/7-D Buffalo Nickel

 The date is also incorrect; the top of the 8 is not as flat as it should be and the diagonal of the 7 through the bottom loop of the 8 is not in the proper location.

-On many genuine overdates there is a die crack from the Indian’s hair braid towards the jaw; this altered date does not have that feature.
-The designer’s initial ‘F’ often resembles a ‘P’ on genuine specimens, but on this piece it is a distinct ‘F’.
+On many genuine overdates, there is a die crack from the Indian’s hair braid towards the jaw; this altered date does not have that feature.
+The designer’s initial ‘F’ often resembles a ‘P’ on genuine specimens, but on this piece, it is a distinct ‘F’.
 The 1918/7-D is often altered, but luckily there are a number of diagnostics that aid in identification of genuine examples.
-Another commonly altered Buffalo nickel is the 1937-D 3-legged, and in a future column we’ll share some of the diagnostics for that issue.
+Another commonly altered Buffalo nickel is the 1937-D 3-legged nickel.